-- If you are protecting a body part with 'immobilisation' - for example, a splint, a plaster cast or heavy bandage - or if you cannot bend or move the joint or limb normally, then you should not drive. - You need to be sure that you can drive a vehicle safely, and respond to unpredictable situations appropriately.
-Studies have shown that even wearing a simple wrist splint while driving can significantly affect your ability to safely control the vehicle. - If you have (or suspect you have) a fracture, wait until you get advice at your fracture clinic or ED follow-up appointment before you drive. - If you have any numbness or loss of sensation in your arms or legs, your ability to use the vehicle controls safely and effectively could be impaired - for example, missing the brake pedal, losing your grip on the gear stick, and so on. - If you have a 'soft tissue' injury for example, damage to muscles, tendons and so on it may become stiff and uncomfortable and may affect your driving ability. - If you have had surgery, your doctor will advise you when it's safe for you to drive.
-Be sure to ask him/ her.
+- Are you putting yourself at risk of undoing the benefit of a recent surgery or treatment? - If you are protecting a body part with 'immobilisation' - for example, a splint, a plaster cast or heavy bandage - or if you cannot bend or move the joint or limb normally, then you should not drive. - You need to be sure that you can drive a vehicle safely, and respond to unpredictable situations appropriately.
+Studies have shown that even wearing a simple wrist splint while driving can significantly affect your ability to safely control the vehicle. - If you have (or suspect you have) a fracture, wait until you get advice at your fracture clinic or ED follow-up appointment before you drive. - If you have any numbness or loss of sensation in your arms or legs, your ability to use the vehicle controls safely and effectively could be impaired - for example, missing the brake pedal, losing your grip on the gear stick, and so on.

+- If you have a 'soft tissue' injury for example, damage to muscles, tendons and so on - it may become stiff and uncomfortable and may affect your driving ability. - If you have had surgery, your doctor will advise you when it's safe for you to drive.
+Be sure to ask him/

 Remember that any pain or stiffness may affect your speed of movement.
-It is essential that when you drive that you can react quickly and effectively to ensure safety to drive 'normally', you need to be aware if any pain or stiffness associated with your injury is likely to slow down your speed of movement and your ability to react quickly enough if you have to avoid a sudden danger
+It is essential that when you drive that you can react quickly and effectively to ensure safety on the road.
+While you may have adequate movement to drive 'normally', you need to be aware if any pain or stiffness associated with your injury is likely to slow down your speed of movement and your ability to react quickly enough if you have to avoid a sudden danger.

-If you are still not sure about your physical condition and edical fitness to drive, ask the doctor treating you i the Emergency Department.
+If you are still not sure about your physical condition and medical fitness to drive, ask the doctor treating you in the Emergency Department.